Kathleen Mazzarella

 Kathleen "Kathy" Mazzarella has been the Chief Executive and President of Graybar Electric Co. since June 1, 2012.
-In addition, she has been the Chairman of Graybar Electric Co. since January 1, 2013.
+In addition, she has been the Chairwoman of Graybar Electric Co. since January 1, 2013.
 As of May 2020, she is one of only 37 women CEOs of the Fortune 500.

 Mazzarella started with Graybar in 1980 as a customer service representative.
 She progressed through various sales positions and then moved to field sales management roles.
 Soon after her first management assignment, Mazzarella was promoted to National Product Manager, and later served in other executive-level positions.
 She was named executive vice president and chief operating officer in 2010 and president and CEO in 2012.
-She was named chairman of the board of directors in 2013.
+She was named chairwoman of the board of directors in 2013.

 Education

 Mazzarella has an associate's degree in telecommunications engineering.
 She has a Bachelor of Arts in Applied Behavioral Sciences and a Master's degree in business from Webster University which she earned in 2002.